Invisible Invaders (1959) starring John Agar, John Carradine, Jean Byron, Philip Tonge, Robert Hutton

 Admittedly, the basic plot’s been done before.
 But, despite the low budget, the acting is quite good, and the basic characters are interesting, and more fleshed-out than we typically see in such films.
 They include:

-- Dr. Noymann (John Carradine, House of Frankenstein): an atomic researcher who is killed at the outset of the film, and whose corpse is initially used by the aliens to contact
+- Dr. Noymann (John Carradine, House of Frankenstein): an atomic researcher who is killed at the outset of the film.
+The aliens initially use his corpse to contact

-- Dr. Adam Penner (Philip Tonge, Hans Christian Andersen): a former atomic researcher, who questions the destruction caused by his research and walks away from it, before being contacted by the alien using the corpse of his friend and colleague, who isn’t initially believed by
+- Dr. Adam Penner (Philip Tonge, Hans Christian Andersen): a former atomic researcher.
+He questions the destruction caused by his research and walks away from it.
+Before the aliens use the corpse of his friend and colleague to contact him.
+He isn’t initially believed by

 - His daughter Phyllis (Jean Byron, The Patty Duke Show), who initially thinks that he’s overwrought after the funeral of his old friend; at the same funeral is Dr. Penner’s friend and former student